top of page

 H: Are you going to be like this our whole holiday

-B: I hardly thought to grieve once more - to quit another spot on earth - esp. here amidst this barren isle, where panting Nature droops the head
+B: In truth Hobby, I hardly thought to grieve once more - to quit another spot on earth - esp. here amidst this barren isle, where panting Nature droops the head

 H is frantic in his researches

-H: Looks like it - esp. if you have the tertian
+H: Looks like it - esp. if you have the Tertian - what in the name of Scrope Davies is fretting you?!

-B: I have made promises - which I’d quite like to keep - but they tie up my timetable somewhat
+B: I have made promises which I’d quite like to keep - they tie up my timetable somewhat - and yet, I don't want to end up on the scrapheap

-H: The lovely wanderer?
-She has extracted a promise from you - a rogue hunter of squirrels!
+H(snorts): The lovely wanderer?
+Mrs. Spencer Smith has extracted a promise from you - a rogue hunter of squirrels?

-B: Well, I do quite lust after her - look (shows H locket) - see her golden hair and eyes of blue – German, I think - great many consonants
+B: Well, I do quite lust after her - such wantonness! - look (shows H locket) - see her golden hair and eyes of blue - German - fond of consonants

 H: Chuck it in the sea - she will not wait for thee!